Germany crash out of World Cup at group stage in seismic shock

 Germany went into the game knowing that a win by two clear goals would have seen them into the last 16.
 But instead it was Sweden and Mexico who advanced after the Swedes romped to a 3-0 win over the Mexicans in Yekaterinburg.

-Germany coach Joachim Loew, who led his side to victory in the 2014 World Cup final, will be under pressure to quit, despite having only signed a contract extension until 2022 last month.
+"The disappointment of us being eliminated is just huge," said Germany coach Joachim Loew, who is now under pressure to quit despite signing a contract extension until 2022 last month.

-"It's too soon for me to answer, it will take a few hours to see things clearly, the disappointment is very deep in me," said 58-year Loew when asked if he would resign.
+"It's too soon for me to answer, it will take a few hours to see things clearly, the disappointment is very deep in me," the 58-year said when asked if he would resign.

-"We will have to have discussions tomorrow, we'll see how it goes."

-"It is a really, really bitter evening for us," defender Mats Hummels told German broadcaster ZDF.
+"It is a really, really bitter evening for us," defender Mats Hummels added.
 "The situation is very difficult to put into words."

 "We had plenty of opportunities, we broke our necks trying out there today," he added.

-Germany qualified for Russia with a perfect record of 10 wins, but Hummels said the last time the team had played well was when they wrapped up qualification late last year.
+Germany qualified for Russia with a perfect record of 10 wins, but Hummels said the team had not played well since they wrapped up qualification late last year.

 Hummels said the warning signs had been there after Germany lost their opening game 1-0 to Mexico.